- Former Students

 Work-study awards will not be deducted from your balance.

 To avoid finance charges and to prevent delays in registering, please be sure your semester e-bills are paid by the due dates.
-In addition to finance charges, the university registrar will impose a $350 late fee to any student registering after the third week of classes, or $500 after the sixth week.
+In addition to finance charges, the university registrar will impose a late fee for any student registering after the registration deadline.
+See University Registration for more information.

-You can pay online, by mail, or in person.
+You can pay online or by mail.
 Checks or money orders must be in United States dollars drawn on a United States bank and made payable to Cornell University.
 Postdated checks and credit cards are not accepted.

 For details on checks or electronic transactions returned by your bank for any reason, see our Returned Payment Policy page.